 Esprit de Noel by Houbigant c1968

 Esprit de Noel by Houbigant: launched in 1968.
 “Esprit de Noel” means “spirit of Christmas.”
 It was available as eau de cologne and as a room essence.
-You would add a few drops to a light bulb to fragrance your room with a holiday air.
+You would add a few drops of the room essence to a light bulb to fragrance your room with a holiday air.

 Premier Mai by Houbigant c1928